-Get a handle on user flows, personas and user journeys, and optimize your website and mobile apps by prototyping the perfect user flow with Justinmind.
+Get a handle on mobile app user flow and optimize your UX design by prototyping the perfect user flow with Justinmind

 The user experience of your website or mobile app is everything.
 But it’s simply not enough to focus on the cosmetics or presentation of the pages in your app/webpage.
 You also need to consider how the pages will flow from one to another, where call-to-actions go, and ultimately, how users will complete a task.
-In this post, find everything you need to understand the basics of user flows in web and mobile design and how to prototype an efficient user flow with Justinmind.
+In this post, find everything you need to understand the basics of mobile app user flow and how to prototype an efficient user flow with Justinmind.

 What is user flow?